binste/chicago_safepassage_evaluation/docs/introduction.md

 A more sophisticated approach was taken by Daniel McMillen, Ignacio Sarmiento-Barbieri, and Ruchi Singh in their working paper "Do More Eyes on the Street Reduce Crime?
 Evidence from Chicago’s Safe Passage Program" from June 22, 2017[^8].
 They find a reduction in violent crime counts along Safe Passage routes of around 14%, however no significant effect could be detected for property crimes.
 As the authors did so far neither make their code nor all of the data public, I took the opportunity to try to replicate one of the specifications done in the paper.
 The results thereof as well as the estimation will be presented on the following page.
 A direct comparison of descriptive figures, tables, and the main results can be obtained by clicking on the "launch binder" badge at the beginning of the page.

 Note, that the paper by McMillen et al.[^8] contains much more then what I replicated.
-For a more detailed overview of the paper as well as other existing literature on the Safe Passage program see the section "Literature" in the Appendix.{% comment %}
+For a more detailed overview of the paper as well as other existing literature on the Safe Passage program see the section "Literature" in the [Appendix](https://github.com/binste/chicago_safepassage_evaluation/tree/master/reports/appendix/Appendix.pdf){:target="_blank"}.
-TODO: Add link?
-Should this remark be in here?
-Better introduce the Appendix?
-{% endcomment %}

 Next to attempting to replicate the findings of McMillen et al. (2017)[^8], this project aims at providing a publicly available analysis of the Safe Passage program, which others can easily build upon and extend.
 This hopefully will eventually lead to a better understanding of how we can effectively fight crime and prevent as much suffer as possible.